cogentic-ai/core/README.md

 The agent will:

 1. Automatically include schema information in the prompt
-2. Validate the LLM's response against your schema
+2. Parse and validate the LLM's response against your schema
 3. Provide proper TypeScript types for the response
 4. Log validation details when debug is enabled